ftlabs/big-ft/README.md

 ### Testing
 Selenium is used for integration testing.
 In order to get Selenium running you will need to install the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

+### Deploying
+We are using [Haikro](https://github.com/matthew-andrews/haikro) for deployment (avoids having to push developer tools to Heroku).

+- Deploy a new release to test using -- `npm run deploy:test`
+- Deploy a new release to production using -- `npm run deploy:prod`

 ### Updating Code-Climate
 - Install Code-Climate's Test Reporter -- `npm install -g codeclimate-test-reporter`
 - Run the tests for the project -- `gulp test`